ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Methodology

 \subsubsection{Controller Tuning}

 Since ImplicitRDP relies on the policy to learn reactive behaviors based on force, the low-level controller must provide precise position tracking rather than inherent compliance.
-Therefore, we modified the robot's default impedance controller, specifically tuning the integral gain parameters ($k_i$) of the PI controller in the Cartesian space.
-This adjustment ensures that the robot faithfully tracks the high-frequency adjustments commanded by the policy.
+Therefore, for the robot's impedance controller, we tune the integral gain $k_i$ of the PI controller in the Cartesian space by increasing it from $0$ to $10$ while keeping the proportional gain $k_p$ at its default value.
+This adjustment ensures that the robot faithfully tracks the action-rate adjustments commanded by the policy, with approximately $0.1$~mm position tracking precision after convergence in our setup.